Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 90S and 00N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 90 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.41 degrees Kelvin in August 2025, compared to 0.35 in July 2025.
+In land locations at latitudes between 90 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.35 degrees Kelvin in November 2025, compared to 0.48 in October 2025.

 Sample.
-There are 2,108 data points overall in the monthly series displayed in the plot above.
-The series covers the time span stretching from January 1850 to August 2025.
+There are 2,111 observations in the monthly series displayed in the figure above.
+The series covers the time span extending from January 1850 to November 2025.

 History.
-Have a look at a few descriptive statistics computed on the whole sample: the anomaly had a mean value of -0.32 degrees Kelvin; it reached its highest level of 0.71 in September 2023; it reached its lowest level of -0.92 in June 1911.
+Take a look at a few statistics calculated on the entire sample: the anomaly hit a maximum of 0.71 degrees Kelvin in September 2023; it reached a trough of -0.92 in June 1911; it was equal on average to -0.32.

 Latest values